Analytic confidence: Intelligence Reform and Terrorism Prevention Act of 2004

 The Intelligence Reform and Terrorism Prevention Act of 2004 establishes some guidelines for conveying the analytic confidence in an intelligence product.
 The summary document states each review should include, among other things, whether the product or products concerned were based on all sources of available intelligence, properly describe the quality and reliability of underlying sources, properly caveat and express uncertainties or confidence in analytic judgments, and properly distinguish between underlying intelligence and the assumptions and judgments of analysts.

-Mercyhurst College
+Mercyhurst University

-Mercyhurst College students use the Peterson Table of Analytic Confidence Assessment to determine the level of analytic confidence in their estimative statements.
+Mercyhurst University students use the Peterson Table of Analytic Confidence Assessment to determine the level of analytic confidence in their estimative statements.
 The table outlines certain areas in the intelligence cycle important to determining analytic confidence.
 The key areas of the table include the use of a structured method, overall source reliability, source corroboration and agreement, level of expertise on the subject or topic, amount of peer collaboration, task complexity, and time pressure.